-"Normal" hydroelectric generation is determined by reference to the effect of upstream dam regulation on median natural water flow.
+(1) "Normal" hydroelectric generation is determined by reference to the effect of upstream dam regulation on median natural water flow.
 Natural water flow is the flow of the rivers without the influence of dams, whereas regulated water flow takes into account any water flow changes from upstream dams due to releasing or holding back water.
 The calculation of "normal" varies annually due to the timing of upstream dam regulation throughout the year, as well as changes in PUD contracts.

+Thermal Resources

-Thermal Resources Avista Utilities owns the following thermal generating resources:
+Avista Utilities owns the following thermal generating resources:

-- the combined cycle natural gas-fired CT, known as Coyote Springs 2, located near Boardman, Oregon, - a 15 percent interest in Units 3 & 4 of Colstrip, a coal-fired boiler generating facility located in southeastern Montana; see "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Colstrip" for discussion on Colstrip, - a wood waste-fired boiler generating facility known as the Kettle Falls GS in northeastern Washington, - a two-unit natural gas-fired CT generating facility in northeastern Spokane (Northeast CT), - a two-unit natural gas-fired CT generating facility in northern Idaho (Rathdrum CT), and - two small natural gas-fired generating facilities (Boulder Park GS and Kettle Falls CT).
+- the combined cycle natural gas-fired CT, known as Coyote Springs 2, located near Boardman, Oregon, - a 15 percent interest in Units 3 and 4 of Colstrip, a coal-fired boiler generating facility located in southeastern Montana.
+We have an agreement with NorthWestern to transfer our ownership at the end of 2025; see "Note 22 of the Notes to Consolidated Financial Statements" for discussion of our Colstrip transaction with NorthWestern, - a wood waste-fired boiler generating facility known as the Kettle Falls GS in northeastern Washington, - a two-unit natural gas-fired CT generating facility in northeastern Spokane (Northeast CT), - a two-unit natural gas-fired CT generating facility in northern Idaho (Rathdrum CT), and - two small natural gas-fired generating facilities (Boulder Park GS and Kettle Falls CT).